 First & foremost, what I'm talking about here are template designs for company use, such as: business cards, letterheads, logos, etc..

 What I'm NOT addressing here are templates for: website design, greeting cards, invitations, and other things of that nature!

-Keep reading to see the two main issues I have with using templates.
+The 2 main issues I have with using templates are:

 1 | TEMPLATES ARE MADE TO APPEAL TO A LOT OF PEOPLE

 That may seem good, so why it could that be a negative thing?

 Templates are designed by somebody, yes; but they aren't designed specifically with YOU in mind.
 In their most basic form, they may not even be designed for a specific set of customers (for example: restaurants, nail salons, writers, body shops, photographers, etc.).